RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts/general-movers.md

 ## MakeBundle

 Generates a helical bundle using the Crick equations (which describe a helix of helices).
 This mover is general enough to create arbitrary helices using arbitrary backbones.
 Since strands are a special case of a helix (in which the turn per residue is about 180 degrees), the mover can also generate beta-barrels or other strand bundles.
 The generated secondary structure elements are disconnected, so subsequent movers (e.g. <b>GeneralizedKIC</b>) must be invoked to connect them with loops.
+Parameters are stored with the pose, and are written in REMARK lines on PDB output.

 ```
 <MakeBundle name=(&string) reset=(true &bool) symmetry=(0 &int) symmetry_copies=(0 &int) set_dihedrals=(true &bool) set_bondlengths=(true &bool) set_bondangles=(true &bool) residue_name=("ALA" &string) crick_params_file=("alpha_helix" &string)  helix_length=(0 &int) r0=(0.0 &real) omega0=(0.0 &real) delta_omega0=(0.0 &real) omega1=(0.0 &real) z1=(0.0 &real) delta_omega1=(0.0 &real) delta_t=(0.0 &real) z1_offset=(0.0 &real) z0_offset=(0.0 &real) invert=(false &bool) >